Connect

 The Cost Concern

-Olly / Pexels / A gym membership spreads the cost over time, which makes it feel easier to manage.
-In the U.S., most standard gyms sit between forty and sixty dollars per month, while premium studios can go far higher.
+Olly / Pexels / A gym membership spreads the cost over time, making it easier to manage.
+In the U.S., most standard gyms cost between $40 and $60 per month, while premium studios can cost much more.

 At first glance, this looks affordable and low risk.